Supporting Children with Learning Disabilities: A Parent’s Guide

 Best way to use this page

-Start with the signs section if you are still figuring out what may be going on.
-Jump to home support if you already know your child needs help and want practical steps.
-Use the “best next steps by type of struggle” section if you want to move directly into the right more specific page.
+Start with the signs section if you are still trying to figure out what may be going on.
+Jump to the home and school support sections if you already know your child needs help and want practical action steps.
+Use the “best next steps by type of struggle” section if you want the fastest route to the most relevant reading, math, or tutoring page.

 Parent guide to learning disabilities in kids